 This implementation permits building tabs and facets with which your end users interact to narrow down the initial search results.
 Unified ranking combined with faceted navigation allows users to quickly take advantage of comprehensive results and easily find the answers they’re seeking.

 At this stage, you’re already providing information to your users based on their context.
 You’re also gathering insights on the way they behave with your search solution (see Examining Usage Analytics Data).

-Based on the data you analyzed from your users’ behavior, you’ll likely discover areas that may need improvement in your search solution.
-To overcome this lack of relevance, you can use the Query Pipelines page of the Coveo Cloud Administration Console, from which you can manually optimize your search results relevance and your search experience.
+Based on the data you analyzed from your users’ behavior, you will likely discover areas that may need improvement in your search solution.
+To overcome this lack of relevance, you can use the Query Pipelines page of the Coveo Administration Console, from which you can manually optimize your search results relevance and your search experience.

 Stage 4: Contextual Relevance

 At this stage, you’re more than simply responsive to your end-user experience.
 In fact, Coveo Machine Learning (Coveo ML) now helps you to proactively act on your users’ queries by suggesting items in the result list based on the similarity of context.